LanreAkintayo/Vault-Guardian/notes.md

 During the process,
 Let's say 25% of the 10 weth 2.5 weth will be for uniswap Let's say 25% of the 10 weth 2.5 weth will be for aave

+I'm trying to create a weth vault (weth guardian) Guardian is the caller of the becomeGuardian() function. vault guardian is the contract VaultGuardiansBase.sol